Abusagit/DMoN_for_HiC/README.md

 This is the implementation accompanying our paper, [Graph Clustering with Graph Neural Networks](https://arxiv.org/abs/2006.16904).

-Example usage - this code will work on contact map woth features and graph structure encoded in `.npz` format, store output in `dmon.tsv`.
-It will be suitable for AMBER usage.
+## Example usage

----
+This code will work on contact map woth features and graph structure encoded in `.npz` format, store output in `dmon.tsv`.
+It will be suitable for AMBER usage:

 ```python